 - Where we are: A description of what the topic means and the current status of this issue in Minnesota. - What we want: A restatement of the Olmstead Plan goal in the topic area.
 These goals are at the level of the whole population or community-results for all people with disabilities.
 We've also identified indicators to evaluate whether we're making progress towards meeting the population-level goal we've set.
-For some indicators, we already track data to measure our progress; for other indicators, we'll have to begin tracking data as part of our implementation of the plan. - What we'll do: Concrete, strategic actions the state will take to meet the goal.
+For some indicators, we already track data to measure our progress; for other indicators, we'll have to begin tracking data as part of our implementation of the plan.
+Beyond our regular program performance measures, indicators in the Olmstead Plan provide an additional level of accountability to show whether we are "turning the curve" in the right direction29.
+Specific numerical targets related to the Olmstead Plan are included in sections that describe strategic actions. - What we'll do: Concrete, strategic actions the state will take to meet the goal.
 These actions range from things state agencies can do right away by working together, to things that will require significant administrative, legislative, or financial changes.
-Timelines are set for completion of every action.26 If the subcabinet determines later that timelines cannot be met (for example, if necessary legislation does not pass), this plan will be modified.
+Timelines are set for completion of every action.
+30 If the subcabinet determines later that timelines cannot be met the subcabinet might need to seek modification of the plan.
+In some topic areas, agencies have determined that baseline information is necessary to determine what actions will work best-after the baselines have been established, the subcabinet will identify specific strategic actions, set timelines, and seek modification of the Olmstead Plan as needed.
+Similarly, in areas of the plan where it is necessary to adopt a policy or process before taking action, the subcabinet may need to seek modification of the plan with actions and timelines once the policy or process is adopted.
+Any modifications to the plan will be submitted to the Court Monitor for approval and subject to review by the Court.
+Refer to page 7 of this document for information on the modification process.